-Section 106 Obligations
+Section 106 Agreements

-Section 106 Obligations are made under Section 106 of the Town and Country Planning Act 1990 (as amended).
-There are two types both of which are legally binding.
-Planning agreements are negotiated between the Planning Authority and the applicant/developer and any others that may have an interest in the land (landowners).
+Section 106 Agreements are made under Section 106 of the Town and Country Planning Act 1990 (as amended).
+They are legally binding agreements that are negotiated between the Planning Authority and the applicant/developer and any others that may have an interest in the land (landowners).
 Alternatively applicants can propose them independently, this is known as a 'unilateral undertaking'.

 They are attached to a piece of land and are registered as local land charges against that piece of land.
-Section 106 Obligations enable a council to secure contributions to services, infrastructure and amenities in order to support and facilitate a proposed development and are intended to make unacceptable development, acceptable.
+Section 106 Agreements, also sometimes referred to as planning obligations, enable a council to secure contributions to services, infrastructure and amenities in order to support and facilitate a proposed development and are intended to make unacceptable development, acceptable.

-Section 106 Obligations are generally used to minimise or mitigate the impact of development and to implement the Council's planning policies through:
+Section 106 Agreements are generally used to minimise or mitigate the impact of development and to implement the Council's planning policies through:

-- prescribing the nature of development (e.g. by requiring a proportion of affordable housing); securing a contribution from a developer to compensate for loss created by development (e.g. open space); - mitigating a development's impact on the locality (e.g. contribution towards infrastructure and facilities).
+- prescribing the nature of development (e.g. by requiring a proportion of affordable housing); securing a contribution from a developer to compensate or provide loss created by development (e.g. open space); - mitigating a development's impact on the locality (e.g. contribution towards infrastructure and facilities).
 Developers can either pay a contribution to the council or deliver the benefit themselves.

-It is a legal requirement that Section 106 Obligations meet three tests as set out in the Community Infrastructure Levy Regulations.
-These tests are that the obligations must be:
+It is a legal requirement that Section 106 agreements meet three tests as set out in the Community Infrastructure Levy Regulations.
+These tests are that the obligations in the Section 106 Agreement must be: